Clayton Sam White: Personal life and death

 White was married for sixty-three years to Margaret "Peggy" Reeve, whom he met at the University of Colorado.
-They had three children: daughters Sharon and Meredith, and son Tracy, who grew up in a household where even the act of making popcorn turned into a lesson on the thermodynamics inside a saucepan.
+They had three children: daughters Sharon and Meredith, and son Tracy, who grew up in a household where even making popcorn turned into a lesson on the thermodynamics inside a saucepan.

-For many years, White served as a Rhodes Scholarship Secretary, a post that included vetting candidates for annual Rhodes consideration.
-As exacting in this work as he was in the laboratory, he often declined to forward a candidate, saying that his interviewees “failed to meet the Rhodes standard.”
+For many years, White served as a Rhodes Scholarship Secretary, which included vetting candidates for annual Rhodes consideration.
+As exacting in this work as in the laboratory, he often declined to forward a candidate, saying that his interviewees "failed to meet the Rhodes standard."

 White and his brother maintained a deep bond throughout their lives.
 During Justice White's tenure on the Supreme Court, schoolchildren wrote the justices, asking each to name the person they most admired.
-Their answers centered on iconic figures: Abraham Lincoln, Mahatma Gandhi, Oliver Wendell Holmes.
-Justice White offered a three-word answer: “My brother Sam.”
+Their answers centered on iconic figures: Abraham Lincoln, Mahatma Gandhi, and Oliver Wendell Holmes.
+Justice White offered a three-word answer: "My brother Sam."

-In 1977, on the centennial celebration of the founding of the University of Colorado, Byron and Sam White received Alumnus of the Century awards, in law and medicine, respectively.
+In 1977, on the centennial celebration of the founding of the University of Colorado, Byron, and Sam White received Alumnus of the Century awards in law and medicine, respectively.
 Among other awards, Sam White received a U.S. Air Force Exceptional Service Award in 1960 and the National Disaster Preparedness Award in 1962.

 White died on April 26, 2004, at the Lovelace Medical Center in Albuquerque, New Mexico.